SteelSavant/deck-ds/REFACTOR.md

 -   No custom patching will be done at any point in the UI layer
 -   Remove logic and weirdness around `patchPipeline.ts`
+-   Remove logic and weirdness in `modifiablePipelineContext.tsx`
+-   Remove logic and weirdness in `appContext.tsx -> dispatchUpdate`

 Medium Priority: